Tandashi/YTSync-Plugin/README.md

 ### Member

-You will automatically be assinged to the Member role when you join a sync room.
+You will automatically be assigned to the Member role when you join a sync room.

 **What you are able to do**: